 Sigma ROX devices use a different algorithm for determining when a user starts and finishes a segment than Strava uses, which can affect the elapsed time reported for the segment.
 To ensure consistency between users, the times shown on the device during an activity are preliminary, and the times shown on Strava after uploading are final.

 Why didn’t one of my starred segments show up while I was riding it?

-During a ride, if GPS signal is poor, it can be hard to determine whether a user is on a particular segment or not.
-After the activity is uploaded, Strava can examine the entire activity and more accurately determine which segments were ridden - including the ones that didn’t show up in real time.
+During a ride, if the GPS signal is poor, it can be hard to determine whether a user is on a particular segment or not.
+After the activity is uploaded, Strava can examine the entire activity and more accurately determine which segments were ridden - including the ones that didn’t show up in real-time.